Strategize. Influence. Win.

 The characters and dynamics in STEP UP!™ are based on a real-life workplace scenario.
-Players learn how to apply The ORCHANGO Method™ to build and sustain momentum for change while drawing parallels with their own real-world challenges.
+Players learn how to apply the ORCHANGO Method (including the Six Change Personas™) while drawing parallels with their own real-world challenges.

 The result is a learning experience that threads nimble change leadership into the players’ “DNA” and the organization’s culture.

-In the words of a client executive
+In the words of client executives

 The same is true in change management.
 With STEP UP!™, the participants had a great opportunity to simultaneously watch and play the ‘change management game’.
 This built a strong foundation for the rest of our action-learning journey as an organization.

 STEP UP!™ vividly presented the reality of being in the fog during the early phases of a change project.
 This was a key message which otherwise would have been very difficult to teach and learn.
 Furthermore, the game equipped the learners with effective strategies, methods and tools to clear the fog and build momentum towards change.

-With its story-line and characters, STEP UP!™ brought to life the tools especially the Ladder of Commitment | Resistance and its six rungs [Campaigners, Helpers, Skeptics; Wind Watchers; Foot Draggers; Torpedoes].
+With its story-line and characters, STEP UP!™ brought to life the tools especially the Ladder of Commitment-Resistance and its six rungs.
 The game immersed the participants in a simulation that felt all too real: they could immediately think of real people who personify the various rungs of the Ladder; they could relate to the events and challenges.